Windows Shares (SMB)

 Figure 1: Add SMB Basic Options

-1. Enter or browse to select SMB share mount path (parent dataset where you want to add a dataset for this share) to populate the Path field.
-The Path is the directory tree on the local file system that TrueNAS exports over the SMB protocol.
+1. Enter or browse to select the SMB share mount path (parent dataset where you want to add a dataset for this share).
+The blank Path field populates with the path selected in the file browser field directly below it.
+The Path file browser field is the directory tree on the local file system that TrueNAS exports over the SMB protocol.

 Browsing to select a path